Kevin Lankinen-led Blackhawks blank Red Wings

 Philipp Kurashev scored a highlight-reel goal and goaltender Kevin Lankinen posted his first NHL shutout as the Chicago Blackhawks defeated the host Detroit Red Wings 2-0 Wednesday night in a nationally televised Original Six matchup.

 Alex DeBrincat, a native of the Detroit suburb of Farmington Hills, added an empty-net goal with 57.5 seconds remaining as the Blackhawks swept the two-game series and improved to 7-1-1 in their past nine games.
-Chicago won the series opener 3-2 Monday night in overtime, the fourth game in its last five to head to bonus time.
+Chicago won the series opener 3-2 Monday night in overtime.

 Lankinen, a 25-year-old rookie from Finland, made 29 saves to improve to 7-2-3 in 12 starts this season.